Nguyen Cuong

 Nguyen Cuong (born February 10, 1989), best known by his stage name Mr. T, is a Vietnamese beatboxer.
 He became more popular for his appearance in Vietnam's Got Talent (February 2012).
 He had been famous after his winning K-Battle Beatbox (Southeast Asia Beatbox) in Thailand on 9 November 2012.
-He's now a leader and trainer of Saigon Beatbox Club.
+He is now a leader and trainer of Saigon Beatbox Club.

 Career

 Mr. T started beatboxing in 2007.
 He is one of the first beatboxers who popularized beatbox in Vietnam.
 He was a jury of Coca-Cola Phiêu Cùng Âm Nhạc (March to June 2011), Battle Beatbox X-Game Vietnam (6 November 2011).
-He's also open a contest named Battle Beatbox Mr. T (May 2011).
-In early 2012, he participated in Vietnam's Got Talent and was in the Semi-finals, but he didn't compete in Semi-final due to a complaint and disappointment about the show's proviso.
+He has also opened a contest named Battle Beatbox Mr. T (May 2011).
+In early 2012, he participated in Vietnam's Got Talent and was in the semi-finals, but he did not compete in the semi-final due to a complaint and disappointment about the show's proviso.

 At the end of 2012, Mr. T won the K-Battle Beatbox in Korat, Thailand.

-He's still a jury of many shows in 2013, such as Battle Beatbox SouthBeat (January 2013), Battle Beatbox X-Game Vietnam (November 2013)...
+He is still a jury of many shows in 2013, such as Battle Beatbox SouthBeat (January 2013), Battle Beatbox X-Game Vietnam (November 2013)...
 Mr. T also won the Sprite Hip-hop Central, held by YanTV in 2013.